Azhar-Mughal/recipely/README.md

 # recipely - Made with Flutter 🩵

-Recipely is a demonstration of food recipe app🩵
+Recipely is a demonstration of food recipe app.

 **Live Preview**